kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 1. BILI\_DIR (Bilirubin, Direct)

     -   Common Name: Direct Bilirubin

-    Long Name: Bilirubin, direct/conjugated/glucuronidated in blood/serum
+    -   Long Name: Bilirubin, direct/conjugated/glucuronidated in blood/serum
-    Test Type: BILI\_DIR
+    -   Test Type: BILI\_DIR
-    Panels: Hepatic/Liver Function Panel
+    -   Panels: Hepatic/Liver Function Panel
-    Equivalent Tests: Direct bilirubin; Conjugated bilirubin;
+    -   Equivalent Tests: Direct bilirubin; Conjugated bilirubin;
-    Not Equivalent Tests:
+    -   Not Equivalent Tests:
-    Indications: The bilirubin test is used to check liver function and watch for signs of liver disease, such as hepatitis or cirrhosis, or the effects of medicines that can damage the liver.
+    -   Indications: The bilirubin test is used to check liver function and watch for signs of liver disease, such as hepatitis or cirrhosis, or the effects of medicines that can damage the liver.
 The test is also used to find out if something is blocking the bile ducts.
 This may occur if gallstones, tumors of the pancreas, or other conditions are present.
 Bilirubin tests are also used to diagnose conditions that cause increased destruction of red blood cells, such as hemolytic anemia or hemolytic disease of the newborn.
-    Description: Bilirubin testing checks for levels of bilirubin — an orange-yellow pigment — in blood.
+    -   Description: Bilirubin testing checks for levels of bilirubin — an orange-yellow pigment — in blood.
 Bilirubin results from the normal breakdown of red blood cells.
 As a normal process, bilirubin is carried in the blood and passes through your liver.
 Too much bilirubin may indicate liver damage or disease.
 Before reaching the liver, as a breakdown product of red blood cells, the bilirubin is called indirect (unconjugated) bilirubin.
 Once in the liver, most bilirubin attaches to certain sugars creating direct (conjugated) bilirubin.
 Direct bilirubin is released into bile and stored in the gallbladder before eventually being excreted in stool.
 Higher than normal levels of direct or indirect bilirubin may indicate different types of liver problems.
-    Related Tests: Other tests related to liver function (alanine transaminase [ALT], aspartate transaminase [AST], alkaline phosphatase [ALP], albumin and total protein, gammaglutamyltransferase [GGT], lactate dehydrogenase [LDH], prothrombin time [PT]) Approximate Reference Range (Each site will have slight variations): 0.1 – 0.3 mg/dL or 1.7 – 5.1 mmol/L
+    -   Related Tests: Other tests related to liver function (alanine transaminase [ALT], aspartate transaminase [AST], alkaline phosphatase [ALP], albumin and total protein, gammaglutamyltransferase [GGT], lactate dehydrogenase [LDH], prothrombin time [PT]).
+    -   Approximate Reference Range (Each site will have slight variations): 0.1 – 0.3 mg/dL or 1.7 – 5.1 mmol/L

     Comments: Bilirubin levels tend to be slightly higher in males than females, while African Americans show lower values.
 Strenuous exercise may also increase bilirubin levels.

-    Test Method Variance: Urine levels of bilirubin may also be clinically significant.
+    -   Test Method Variance: Urine levels of bilirubin may also be clinically significant.
-    Other: It is not uncommon to see high bilirubin levels in newborns, typically 1 to 3 days old.
+    -   Other: It is not uncommon to see high bilirubin levels in newborns, typically 1 to 3 days old.
 This is sometimes called physiologic jaundice of the newborn.
 Within the first 24 hours of life, up to 50% of full-term newborns, and an even greater percentage of pre-term babies, may have a high bilirubin level.
 After birth, newborns begin breaking down the excess red blood cells (RBCs) they are born with and, since the newborn’s liver is not fully mature, it is unable to process the extra bilirubin, causing the infant's bilirubin levels to rise in the blood and other body tissues.
 This situation usually resolves itself within a few days.
 In other instances, newborns’ red blood cells may be being destroyed because of blood incompatibilities between the baby and her mother, called hemolytic disease of the newborn.
+        -   Associated LOINC:  14629-0, 15152-2, 18264-2, 1968-7, 29760-6, 35191-6, 43820-0
+        -   Associated CPT:  82248

 2. BILI\_INDIR (Bilirubin, Indirect)